In this article, we’re going to talk about the best ways to cross sell insurance.

 With our annuity prospecting strategy, some have money and some don’t.
 That’s why you want multiple options available to make the sale.

-If you ask good questions and figure out what else their insurance situation may provide, you may find other opportunities again for final expense for coverage.
+If you ask good questions and figure out what else their insurance situation may provide, you may find other opportunities again for final expense.

-The moral of the story is that cross-selling is something you should consider doing.
+The moral of the story is that cross-selling is something you should seriously consider.

-However, I advise cross selling ONLY circumstances where you have someone advising you on how to do it effectively.
+However, I advise cross selling insurance only when you have someone advising you on how to do it effectively.

 I wouldn’t go bonkers with doing too much cross-selling, especially if you’re brand new to selling insurance.